 • It is advisable to bring cooking implements when traveling to the island.
 Visitors should also buy all the necessary supplies before leaving for Carnaza Island.
 While there are some small convenience stores in the island, visitors should expect prices of the goods sold there to be quite expensive.

 • Some locals sell fresh seafood for visitors who want to feast on the fresh catch of the day, so don’t forget to bring some cash.

 • Visitors may opt to bring their own camping gear and ask locals where they can pitch a tent for the night.
 Some residents may also offer bed spaces or even a whole house for a fee.
-One house available for rent is owned by a local barangay councilor.
 Visitors can simply inquire about the lodgings at the barangay hall.

 • When taking a dip at the beach, it is advisable to do so away from the residential area of the island.